Astrophysical implications of an eternal homogeneous gravitational collapse model with a parametrization of expansion scalar: Formation of an apparent-horizon and the eternal collapse

 \subsection{Eternal collapse phenamenon}

 The gravitational collapse of self-gravitating systems generally end with the formation of a space-time singularity which is specified by the divergence of the curvature $\mathcal{K}$ and the energy density $\rho $.
 Assuming that the star begin to collapse at the moment $t=t_{0}$ where condition (\ref{eq399}) hold i.e., the star is not initially trapped.
-From equations (\ref{eq26}) and (\ref{eq28}) we can see that $\rho \rightarrow \infty $, $\mathcal{K}\rightarrow \infty $ as $t=t_{s}\rightarrow \infty $, in other words the energy density and Kretschmann curvature diverge in infinite comoving time and hence the star tend to collapse for infinite duration in order to attain the space-time singularity.
+From eqs.(\ref{eq26}) and (\ref{eq28}) we can see that $\rho \rightarrow \infty $, $\mathcal{K}\rightarrow \infty $ as $t=t_{s}\rightarrow \infty $, in other words the energy density and Kretschmann curvature diverge in infinite comoving time and hence the star tend to collapse for infinite duration in order to attain the space-time singularity.
 Further, it can be seen from eq.(\ref{eq42}) that apparent-horizon form in a finite comoving time $t_{AH}$ much earlier than the time of singularity formation ($t_{s}=\infty $).
 Therefore, the singularity is not naked because before it is formed an apparent-horizon is already formed at $t_{AH}$.
 Also from (\ref{eq27}), we see that mass vanishes as $t_{s}\rightarrow \infty $.
-Since, because both the final BH mass and the comoving time for its formation are finite, i.e., the BH candidate must be formed during gravitational collapse with finite mass in a finite time rather than $m\rightarrow 0$ and $t_{s}\rightarrow \infty $ and therefore, the BH is not formed here.
-Also, we see that the acceleration is continuously increases showing accelerating phase of gravitational collapse(as can be seen in figure \ref{fig6}).
+The BH candidate should be formed during gravitational collapse with finite mass in a finite time rather than $m\rightarrow 0$ and $t_{s}\rightarrow \infty $ and therefore, the BH is also not formed here.
+Also, we see that the acceleration is continuously increases showing accelerating phase of gravitational collapse (as can be seen in figure \ref{fig6}).
 Hence, one may conclude that homogeneous gravitating star tend to collapse for infinite comoving time in order to attain the singular state $(\rho \rightarrow \infty ,\mathcal{K}\rightarrow \infty )$ and therefore may be called Eternal Collapsing Object (ECO) \cite{RJ23a}\cite{ne34a}.
-The whole scenario of eternal collapsing star is shown in figure (\ref{fig10})
+The whole scenario of eternal collapsing star is shown in fig.(\ref{fig10})